HordesOfGhost/sign-pdf/README.md

 ### Command Line Arguments

 - `--pdf`: Path to the PDF file that you want to sign.
-- `--sign`: Path to the image file of your signature (supports .jpg and .png formats).
+- `--sign`: Path to the image file of your signature.
 - `--output`: Path where the signed PDF will be saved.

 ## Example